-Our third annual Children's Rights Summit saw in-house counsel, children's rights advocates, law firm lawyers and technology experts work together to find rights-based solutions to bridge the social gap that envelops these children and their communities.
+Our 3rd annual Children's Rights Summit saw in-house counsel, children's rights advocates, law firm lawyers and technology experts work together to find rights-based solutions to bridge the social gap that envelops children and their communities.

 Among the issues covered:

 Why do we need America's top innovators to help realize children's rights?

 Race and Justice